smittyfest/cassandra-notes/relational-overview.md

 # Relational Databases

 Small Data - Data in text files or a small database like sqlite3.
 Small utilities are used to analyze the data.
 These are usually unix tools such as Sed and Awk.
+Maybe you whip up a Python or Ruby script for data analysis.
+In general its a one-off script that doesn't need concurrency because the data is not being shared by anybody.

 Medium Data - Fits on a single machine, using a database like PostgreSQL or MySQL.